Few legal wins so far as Trump team hunts for proof of fraud

 Diamond made the two sides forge an agreement and threatened to charge them with contempt if they didn’t keep the peace.

 Some of the suits filed on Trump’s behalf appear to be hastily thrown together, with spelling errors (“ballet” for “ballot”), procedural mistakes and little to back up their claims.
-Judges have been skeptical.
+Judge have been skeptical.

 In Michigan, Judge Cynthia Stephens dismissed one filing as “inadmissible hearsay within hearsay.”
 When Trump’s lawyers appealed, the next court kicked the filing back as “defective.”